timjogorman/RicherEventDescription/guidelines.md

 #### \label{eventfeatures}Event DocTimeRel

-DocTimeRel is short for ``Document Creation Time Relation'', and represents the temporal relation between the EVENT in question and the time when the article, post or record in question was created (the ``document time'').
+DocTimeRel is short for "Document Creation Time Relation", and represents the temporal relation between the EVENT in question and the time when the article, post or record in question was created (the "document time").
 For the purposes of this schema, we are assuming that the time of publication is functionally equivalent to the time of writing (and that nothing substantial has changed in that interim), and, for medical records, that the time of writing is the same as the time of the patient's visit.

-DocTimeRel allows us to avoid the linguistic ambiguities inherent in explicitly marking the grammatical tense of the verb (like ``past'', ``present'', or ``past perfect''), instead marking the actual temporal relations of the event to the time when the document was created (marked with DOCTIME in this schema).
+DocTimeRel allows us to avoid the linguistic ambiguities inherent in explicitly marking the grammatical tense of the verb (like "past", "present", or "past perfect"), instead marking the actual temporal relations of the event to the time when the document was created (marked with DOCTIME in this schema).
 We've chosen to use a subset of the temporal relations present in TLINK annotations.